PocketByte/LocoLaser/docs/kotlin_mpp.md

 # Platform: Kotlin Mobile Multiplatform

 ### Overview
 Kotlin Mobile Platform it's extension of LocoLaser.
-It generate common interface of repository with localized strings and also implements it for each platform.
-Currently it supports Android and iOS.<br>
+It generates the interface of common repository with strings resources and then implementations for each platform.
+Currently, it supports Android, iOS and JavaScript.<br>
 <br>
 Common interface example:
 ```Kotlin